-- A Shareholder is entitled to appoint a proxy to participate and vote (on-line) on his/her behalf. b) - A Proxy Holder need not be a shareholder of the Company.
-A Form of Proxy is enclosed for this purpose. c) - The completed Form of Proxy should reach 48 hours before the time fixed for the Annual General Meeting, either d) by: - Post or hand delivered to the Company Secretaries, Corporate Arcade Ltd at No.9/4, Edmonton Road, i) Kirulapone, Colombo 06
+A Shareholder is entitled to appoint a proxy to participate and vote (on-line) on his/her behalf.

+- a) A Proxy Holder need not be a shareholder of the Company.
+A Form of Proxy is enclosed for this purpose. - b) The completed Form of Proxy should reach 48 hours before the time fixed for the Annual General Meeting, either by: - Post or hand delivered to the Company Secretaries, Corporate Arcade Ltd situated at No.9/4, Edmon-(i) ton Road, Colombo 06